-- Assets shall be derecognised only on the recommendation of the Executive Manager of the department controlling the asset, and with the approval of the Accounting Officer. - Every Executive Manager shall report to the CFO on assets which such Executive Manager wishes to have derecognised, stating in full the reason for such recommendation, indicating whether or not the assets are associated with the provision of basic services.
-The CFO shall consolidate all such reports, and shall promptly make a submission to the Disposals Committee with a copy to the Accounting Officer on the PPE to be derecognised, the proposed method of disposal, and the estimated cost or income from such disposal The Disposals Committee shall consider the submission and make recommendations to the Council for adoption. - Assets that are replaced in the nominal course of the life-cycle renewal should be derecognised and removed from the asset register. - Every Executive manager shall report to the CFO to confirm fixed assets which such Executive manager wishes to have de-recognised, stating in full the reason for such recommendation, indicating whether or not the assets are associated with the provision of basic services.
+- Assets shall be derecognised only on the recommendation of the Executive Manager of the department controlling the asset. - Every Executive Manager shall report to the CFO on assets which such Executive Manager wishes to have derecognised, stating in full the reason for such recommendation, indicating whether or not the assets are associated with the provision of basic services. - Assets that are replaced in the nominal course of the life-cycle renewal should be derecognised and removed from the asset register. - Every Executive manager shall report to the CFO to confirm fixed assets which such Executive manager wishes to have de-recognised, stating in full the reason for such recommendation, indicating whether or not the assets are associated with the provision of basic services.
 The CFO shall consolidate all such reports, and shall promptly make a submission to Council with a copy to the Accounting Officer on the fixed assets to be de-recognised, the proposed method of disposal (including, where applicable, making safe and preventing misuse), and the estimated cost or income from such disposal.
 Council shall consider the submission for adoption.
 Where disposals for the year exceed 5% of the value of the total asset value, public participation is required for consideration of Council in approving the disposal or transfer.